 THIS DATE IN HISTORY: Feb.
 25

-On the same night, forward Danny Gare scores three goals and has two assists, defenseman Jerry Korab scores two goals and three assists and the Buffalo Sabres defeat the Cleveland Barons 13-3 at Richfield Coliseum.
+1978: Danny Gare scores three goals and has two assists, defenseman Jerry Korab gets two goals and has three assists, and the Buffalo Sabres defeat the Cleveland Barons 13-3 at Richfield Coliseum.
 The Sabres become the third team in NHL history to score 13 goals in a road game.

 1990: Brett Hull of the St. Louis Blues scores his 59th goal of the season, breaking the family record of 58 set by his father, Bobby Hull.
 Brett also gets his 60th and 61st goals for his sixth NHL hat trick, but the Blues lose 6-5 to Montreal at the Forum.
 Defenseman Eric Desjardins scores the 15,000th goal in Canadiens history.

-1993: Cam Neely returns to the Boston Bruins lineup after missing 106 games during two seasons because of a knee injury.
-Neely scores a power-play goal 4:51 into the game, but the Minnesota North Stars rally for a 3-3 tie at Boston Garden
+1993: Cam Neely returns to the Bruins lineup after missing 106 games during two seasons because of a knee injury.
+Neely scores a power-play goal 4:51 into the game, but the Minnesota North Stars rally for a 3-3 tie at Boston Garden.

-2012: Henrik Lundqvist of the Rangers becomes the first goaltender in NHL history to have 30 or more wins in each of his first seven seasons.
+2012: Henrik Lundqvist of the Rangers becomes the first goaltender in NHL history with 30 or more wins in each of his first seven seasons.
 Lundqvist gets his 30th win of 2011-12 by making 18 saves in a 3-2 overtime victory against Buffalo at Madison Square Garden.